 The fruits of this period are dappled with unexpected complexities.
 In ‘Interior’ you see Charles formulating his thinking around interiors, a concept that refers to both physical and psychic space.
 In the background he draws a window – a metaphoric tool for both looking out at and segregating the external world.
 This duality, immersed yet distanced, recalls how it feels to be homesick.

-While to different affect, Anne Hall too explores the possibilities of charcoal on paper.
-In ‘The Couple’, she draws two figures surrounded by shadows.
+To different affect, Anne Marie Hall also explores the possibilities of charcoal on paper.
+In ‘The Couple’ she draws two figures surrounded by shadows.
 Unlike traditional nudes these bodies are awkward, their faces twisted by some unknown thought.
 Hall is interested in the psychological reality of her subjects; it is as though she has peeled back a facade to reveal something uneasy.